JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 <img src = "https://i.ibb.co/92S0wdg/4.png" width = "700">
 * We put the name you want and select the option "Programatic Access".
 <img src = "https://i.ibb.co/Y7TKB0h/5.png" width = "700">
-* In the "Attach existing polices directly" option we select "AWSIotFullAccess".
+* In the "Attach existing polices directly" option, we select "AWSIotFullAccess".
 <img src = "https://i.ibb.co/gTxmPLt/6.png" width = "700">
 * Once we finish everything we will access our Access key ID and Secret Access key (Save them well because we will use them to configure the Soracom console)
 <img src = "https://i.ibb.co/khZfY57/7.png" width = "700">